 We have set up a sub-group of the Longer Walks Group to walk the London Outer Orbital Path, a 150 mile route around the periphery of the capital.
 We are dividing the walk into 14/15 sections each being between about 10 miles in length, starting south of the Thames at Erith and finishing at Purfleet near the Dartford Crossing.

 To begin with at least, there will be a maximum group size of 12 on each walk, including the 2 group leaders (Ruth Hayes and Betty McAskie).

 Please note that only members who have registered with the Longer Walks Group are accepted on the London Loop walks.
 You may register by completing this form.

 You must agree to comply with the Longer Walks Group Etiquette Document.

 Please read the walk descriptions carefully before booking.
-While many sections are ten miles or less, one or two are 13 or even 14 miles in length, and a number require train journeys south of the Thames to reach the start point.
+A number of the walks require train journeys south of the Thames to reach the start point.